a-r-t/SER-225-Game-RPG/docs/GameCodeDetails/GameCodeDetailsSubSections/PlayerSubSections/collision-detection.md

 The `hasCollidedWithMapEntity` method is very simple compared to the monstrous other two adjust position methods.
 It determines if the tile a player intersects with is considered a "collision" or not.
 This is 100% based on the tile's tile type.
 A tile type of `NOT_PASSABLE` would return true to there being a collision if the player intersects with it. `PASSABLE` tiles cannot be collided with and would always return false.
-`JUMP_THROUGH_PLATFORM` tiles have a bit of a more complex check, because for a collision to occur the player has to be moving downwards and their bottom hurtbox has to be overlapping the jump through platform's top hurtbox.

 ```java
 // based on tile type, perform logic to determine if a collision did occur with an intersecting tile or not